What to Buy in Morocco: 15 Best Moroccan Souvenirs and Gifts

 11-Berber Jewelry

-Silver jewelry in Morocco is both affordable and culturally rich, with prices typically ranging from 150 to 700 MAD ($15–70) depending on weight, craftsmanship, and the quality of stones used.
+Silver jewelry in Morocco is both affordable and culturally rich.
 Authentic Moroccan silver jewelry often features handmade designs, natural stones such as turquoise, coral, or amber, and meaningful traditional symbols rooted in Berber heritage, all of which significantly enhance its value.
 While tourist-oriented pieces may appear highly polished and attractive, they often lack authenticity and cultural significance—and are frequently overpriced for their quality.

 For travelers seeking the best selection of genuine pieces, Tiznit is widely regarded as the top destination for authentic Moroccan silver jewelry, known for its long-standing reputation as a center of silver craftsmanship.
 The city offers a vast variety of designs, from chunky tribal necklaces to finely detailed rings and bracelets, often at more competitive prices than major tourist hubs.
 Other cities like Marrakech and Fez also provide a good selection, but buyers should be more discerning and compare carefully.
 Shopping directly from artisans or reputable souks not only ensures better quality but also allows you to discover unique, handcrafted pieces that reflect the true artistry of Moroccan jewelry traditions.